Site Search

 Executive Committee, United Kingdom

-The Executive Committee of CHRI UK, which was registered as a charity in April 1990, oversees the work of CHRI's London office.
+The Executive Committee of CHRI UK, which was registered as a charity in April 1990, oversees the work of CHRI's office in London.
 The Executive Committee includes members from diverse backgrounds and expertise.

 Where we Work